 Aging does not have to mean the end of vitality and energy.
-If you suffer from fatigue, lack of energy, occasional brain fog, and a lack of libido, your hormones may be imbalanced.
+If you suffer from fatigue, lack of energy, occasional brain fog, and reduced sex drive, your hormones may be imbalanced.

 Bioidentical hormone treatments can help boost energy, restore vitality, and address other challenges of getting older.
 Call our office today to learn more about how bioidentical hormone treatment in Rhode Island can put you on the path to optimal wellness.

 Bioidentical hormones are molecularly identical to hormones produced by the body.
 This means that the body typically accepts bioidentical hormone replacement therapy as natural supplements.
 Unlike standard hormone replacement therapy, which uses synthetic estrogen derived from the urine of pregnant mares, bioidentical hormone treatments are not universally applicable.
 Instead, these hormones are tailored for each patient in a state-of-the-art compounding pharmacy.

 Bioidentical hormones can relieve many of the symptoms of menopause in women.
 This therapy can alleviate the following conditions:

 Men can also benefit from bioidentical hormone treatment, since testosterone levels decline with age.
 Men experiencing andropause—the male equivalent to menopause—may deal with some of the same symptoms that menopausal women experience, in addition to erectile dysfunction and loss of muscle mass.
 Bioidentical hormone treatment can make Rhode Island residents of either gender feel more like themselves and improve their quality of life.